dfusilier/type-director-compass/README.md

 For example, Verdana appears 11% larger than Georgia.
 To normalize it with Georgia, we can set a `font-size-adjustment: 0.89`.
 This will cause Verdana to be 11% smaller than Georgia when set to the same size.

-Similarly, you can also apply an adjustment to line-height on a font-by-font basis by specifying a `line-height-adjustment`.
+Similarly, you can also apply an adjustment to line-height on a typeface-by-typeface basis by specifying a `line-height-adjustment`.